benspector-mls/asd-walker/README.md

 # Overview

-## Game Description

 In this project we will be building a simple program that allows us to control the movement of a box with the arrow keys.
 As a challenge, try limiting the movement of the "walker" to the boundaries of the board.
+Then, add a second "walker" and turn the program into a game of tag!

 ## Learning Objectives
 - Become familiar with the template repository